Religious views on genetically modified foods

 Religious views on genetically modified foods have been mixed, although as yet, no genetically modified foods ("GM" foods) have been designated as unacceptable by religious authorities.

 Background and history

+Genetic engineering is a laboratory process that alters the DNA make-up of an organism.
+This may include deleting or adding a segment of DNA.

+Genetically Modified Organisms typically refers to food products that have been altered using genetic engineering.
+This is done by adding DNA to a single cell, that will later be present in the rest of the organism due to cell reproduction.

+Around 8000 BCE, humans used agricultural techniques such as Cross breeding to breed animals and plants with preferred traits.

+In 1982, the FDA approved the first genetically modified product, insulin, for public use in the United States.
+In 1994, a genetically modified tomato was approved for public use by the FDA in the United States.

+Common genetically modified foods include corn, soybeans, potatoes, and squash.

 Judaism

 There is no consensus in the views of Jewish religious leaders, scholars and commentators on whether Jews can eat GM food products or engage in research in the area of GM food technology.

 One perspective emphasizes that humanity was created in God's image and this means that humanity can "partner with God in the perfection of everything in the world," and therefore Jewish law accepts genetic engineering to save and prolong human life as well as increase the quality or quantity of the world's food supply.

 Other perspectives hold that GM food technology is a violation of Kil'ayim, the mixed breeding of crops or livestock, and that because God made "distinctions in the natural world", Jews must honor them.